vdmitriyev/blog/content/interesting/article7-pelican-blog-with-github-pages.md

 #### Deploying to GitHub Pages
 <br>

-Generate Personal Access Tokens: To deploy your blog to GitHub Pages, you'll need to create personal access tokens in your GitHub account.
+To deploy your blog to GitHub Pages, you'll need to generate personal access tokens in your GitHub account.

 Go to **Settings -> Secrets and variables -> Actions**.